On the expressivity of embedding quantum kernels: The universality of quantum feature maps

 In later sections, we fix all of these in our answers to Question~\ref{Q:existence_neqk}.
 For instance, $s$ for us is the dimension of the domains $\calX_s$ from where data is taken, the kernel functions can be specified either as black-boxes or as the description of circuits, we will take infinity-norm approximation almost everywhere, and we alternate between qubit number efficiency and run-time efficiency.

 As an aside, Question~\ref{Q:existence_neqk} also invites research in the existence of quantum kernels beyond EQKs, so efficient quantum kernels which do not admit efficient EQK-based approximations.
+At the moment of writing, the authors are not aware of any concrete example of a quantum efficient kernel function which is provably not embedding-quantum efficient.
+Moreover, we do not know any quantum efficient kernel for which we do not have an explicit way of constructing the efficient quantum embedding.
+The outlook in Section~\ref{s:outlook}, and Appendices~A and~E contain several directions in which we expect candidate kernels beyond efficient EQKs to appear.
 It should be said that searching for quantum kernels beyond EQKs is slightly contradictory to the foundational philosophy of QML in the beginnings, which actively sought to express everything in terms of inner products in the Hilbert space of density operators.
 The foundational works~\cite{schuld2017implementing,schuld2019quantum,havlicek2019supervised} have motivated the use of embedding quantum kernels precisely because the inner product could be taken directly efficiently.
 Nevertheless, we point out the possibility of alternative constructions, keeping focus on methods which could still harbour quantum advantages.